avdgaag/lotus-demo/README.md

 6. Testing with Minitest
 7. Database migrations

+For a guide walking you through this application, see [http://arjanvandergaag.nl/blog/up-and-running-with-lotus.html](http://arjanvandergaag.nl/blog/up-and-running-with-lotus.html).

 ## Setup

 Running this application locally is simple.
 First, make sure you have a working